'98 Braves: Lyrics and composition

 The song, written by John Byron, Josh Miller, and Travis Wood, relates the story of a relationship between Wallen and a former lover and the ending of the 1998 Atlanta Braves season, in which the Atlanta Braves lost to the San Diego Padres in Game 6 of the 1998 National League Championship Series.
-The 1998 Atlanta Braves were seen as one of the Major League Baseball teams of all time, despite not winning a championship.
+The 1998 Atlanta Braves were seen as one of the greatest Major League Baseball teams of all time, despite not winning a championship.
 The comparison between the season and the romance is a recurring theme within the song.
 The first verse references several players, namely Andruw and Chipper Jones, "Between them big three pitchers / Andruw and Chipper / It was gonna be hard to keep up with the Jones'".
 The lines that round out the first verse talk about the Braves loss in the series and compares it to the relationship, "But as fate would have it that Atlanta magic / Got put out by them damn Padres / I guess destiny ain't always meant to be / Kinda like you and me that day".
 The chorus goes on about how the couple got close, but being close "didn't cut it" and how the pair had "a good run and ended up with nothing but a 3x5 that you hide in a drawer".
 This was in reference to the Braves getting as close as they could to the 1998 World Series, and yet not ending up with a World Series ring, also shown in the second verse, "But just like that season / Girl you and me didn't end with a ring on a hand".
 The chorus ends with the lyric comparing the two, "If we were a team and love was a game / We'd have been the '98 Braves".